MiniProjectAndroid/.github/profile/README.md

 🌈 Contribution guidelines - the community can helps us with more features or creative ideas and also by using the mobile application and give us feedback

-👩‍💻 Useful resources -  in case any one want to contact by e-mail :
+👩‍💻 Useful resources - your can find the docs in our github repositorys ,in case you want to contact by e-mail :
  - mohamedaziz.mhadhbi@esprit.tn
  - sinda.arous@esprit.tn